-It was Sunday September eleventh two thousand sixteen when I rounded a bend on the trail above the river and saw, in a small cove across the river, eight horses in the water drinking from the river.
+It was Sunday, September 11th, 2016, when I rounded a bend on the trail above the river and saw, in a small cove across the river, eight horses in the water drinking from the river.

-My wife had seen pictures and videos on the Internet of people floating down the Salt River in large inner tubes.
-Tubing, as it is called, in the Salt River is a popular pastime during the hot Phoenix, Arizona summers.
-On weekends the river is crowded with people floating down the river in large tire tubes, kayaks and other float-able craft.
+My wife had seen pictures and videos on the internet of people floating down the Salt River in large inner tubes.
+Tubing, as it is called, in the Salt River is a popular pastime during the hot summers in Phoenix, Arizona.
+On weekends, the river is crowded with people floating down the river in large tire tubes, kayaks, and other floatable craft.
 Activity on the river surges in September when school starts at nearby Arizona State University.

-I Spy Some Wild Horses in the Salt River
+I Spied Some Wild Horses in the Salt River

 Driving along N. Bush Highway toward the Pebble Beach Recreation Area where my wife and son launched their tubes I saw roadside signs alerting drivers to watch out for horses crossing the road.
 But I never expected to encounter and take pictures of wild horses.